 7R: I found the colour yellow, in the umbrellas and other elements, really striking.
 How did you think about using yellows?

-7R: How did you approach working with the wonderful actors in the film?
+7R: How did you approach working with the wonderful actors in Meditation Park?

 I started with Pei-Pei by herself, just working with her sweeping, cleaning, answering the phone — different exercises she had to do.
 Then, I brought in her husband, Bing (Tzi Ma), and they solidified their relationship in a series of improvs.
 And then I brought in Sandra, and they were a family.
 I gave them a bunch of exercises to do, improvisations.
 Bing has to teach [his daughter] Ava how to dance for the prom.
 That has nothing to do with the film.
 But when she’s rubbing his feet later — that intimacy, the foundation for that, was formed in rehearsal.